lubuntu-team/manual/CONTRIBUTING.md

 If you look in the `source` directory, you should see some files.
 There's `index.rst`, which is the main page, and some directories and subdirectories that are numbers.
 Those are chapters of the manual, and are listed in the `index.rst` file.
 Chapter 1 deals with downloading and installing Lubuntu.
-Chapter 2 has to deal with applications for office web browsers and accesories.
+Chapter 2 has to deal with applications for office, web browsers, graphics, games and accesories.
 Chapter 3 documents programs that change settings.
 Chapter 4 is programs for installing and updating software.
 Chapter 5 is for the panel, runner, and window management.
 Each chapter that begins with a letter is an appendix.

 Let's say you want to create Chapter 20.
 In the `source` directory, create a directory titled `20`.
 In the `20` directory, create a file with the name of